 |3/2||Chelsea are 3/2 with Betway to win the Premier League|

 "It's your [the media's] fault.
 It's always the same guy who is the bad guy," Mourinho told reporters.

 "You like it that way.
 One is polite and the other one is the bad guy.
 I'm not surprised."

-Chelsea was knocked out of the FA Cup in the fifth round by Manchester City, with goals from Stevan Jovetic and the returning Samir Nasri giving Manuel Pellegrini's side victory at the Etihad.
+Chelsea were knocked out of the FA Cup in the fifth round by Manchester City, with goals from Stevan Jovetic and the returning Samir Nasri giving Manuel Pellegrini's side victory at the Etihad.

-Mourinho paid credit to City for its victory and admitted that the best side had won.
-He did, however, state his belief that the second goal, Nasri's effort, was offside and criticized referee Phil Dowd and his assistants for their second-half display.
+Mourinho paid credit to City for their victory and admitted that the best side had won.
+He did, however, state his belief that the second goal, Nasri's effort, was offside and criticised referee Phil Dowd and his assistants for their second-half display.

 "When the best team wins, football is in peace," said Mourinho.

 Meanwhile, on the disappointing performance of striker Samuel Eto'o, the Portuguese coach said: "There are things I cannot say.
 There are things I can just think and keep for myself.

 "I don't want to individualise.
 I don't want to speak about my striker, my keeper or my left-back or wherever.
 We are a team.
 We win, we lose."